 Cultivating Intimacy in Relationships

 Vulnerability plays a crucial role in fostering intimacy in relationships.
 However, emotional vulnerability is different for men than it is for women.
 Women generally feel that they must do it all.
-Do it perfectly and even overdo it.
-Women often like to keep the peace and never let their partner see them any other way.
-Women often feel they need control, and many lean towards smoothing it all over.
+Do it perfectly, and many times, overdo it.
+Many women are overachievers.
+On the softer, more feminine side, women often like to keep the peace and never let their partner see them any other way.
+Women often feel they need control, and it’s almost a gut feeling, but many lean towards smoothing it all over.
 Women feel competent when they do this.

 Conversely, men often feel they must follow the hard and fast rule of “do not be weak”.
 Men are not likely to talk about their feelings or empathise with their partner if it brings up issues of him being “a lesser man” or being afraid or uncertain.
 “Be the man”, “man up”, or “be strong” is often the way a male has been brought up.
 Also, the male mind works differently from the female mind.
-There are different drivers for men, and it is well worth it to explore this topic and read books, watch you-tube videos, listen to podcasts and Ted Talks.
+There are different drivers for men, and it is well worth it to explore this topic and read books, watch YouTube videos, and listen to podcasts and TED talks on this very important topic.

 By delving into complex and confronting topics, expressing compassion, and cultivating empathy, we create space for authentic connections.
 Opening up with vulnerability includes addressing our wants and needs and allows for a deeper understanding of ourselves and our partners, ultimately strengthening the bond we share.